 - Winner of the race gives one drink.

-Less well-known than Beerio Kart but still relatively popular, Super Smash Bros. can double as a awesome drinking game.
-Whether it’s the original, Melee, Brawl, or the latest Wii U iteration, a Super Smash Bros. drinking game will have you feeling a buzz after a few KOs.
+Less well-known than Beerio Kart but still relatively popular, Super Smashed Bros. can double as a awesome drinking game.
+Whether it’s the original, Melee, Brawl, Wii U, or Ultimate, any Super Smash Bros. title can be used and will have you feeling a buzz after a few KOs.

 Whether you prefer stock (the obviously better option) or time limits, the rules stay the same.